Minor campaigns of 1815: General suspension of hostilities

-The III Corps remained in front of Strasbourg until 4 July when it was relieved by the arrival of the Austrian II Corps, under Prince Hohenzollern from the vicinity of Colmar.
-At this last point the advanced guard of the Austrian Reserve Corps, under Lieutenant Field Marshal Stutterheim, moved upon Remiremont, and the main body upon St. Marie aux Mines.
-The Austrian Reserve Corps itself reached Raon l'Etape; whence it subsequently moved (on 10 July) to Neufchâteau.
-The III Corps, under the Crown Prince of Württemberg, marched into the vicinity of Molsheim.
+The III Corps remained in front of Strasbourg until 4 July, when it was relieved by the arrival of the Austrian II Corps under Prince Hohenzollern from the vicinity of Colmar.
+At this point, the advanced guard of the Austrian Reserve Corps under Lieutenant Field Marshal Stutterheim moved upon Remiremont, and the main body upon St. Marie aux Mines.
+The Austrian Reserve Corps reached Raon l'Etape, subsequently moving on 10 July to Neufchâteau.
+The III Corps under the Crown Prince of Württemberg marched into the vicinity of Molsheim.

-On 7 July, Württemberg reached Lunéville, but instead of proceeding to its original destination of Nancy, on 9 July the III Corps took the road to Neufchâteau, advancing in columns; one via Bayon and the other via Rambervillers.
-These two columns continued their advance, the first by Vaucouleurs, Joinville, Brienne le Château, Troyes, and Auxerre; and the other, by Neufchâteau, Chaumont, Bar-sur-Aube, Vendeuvre-sur-Barse, Bar-sur-Seine, and Châtillon: at which points (Auxerre and Châtillon) they halted on 18 July.
+On 7 July, Württemberg reached Lunéville; however, instead of proceeding to its original destination of Nancy, the III Corps took the road to Neufchâteau on 9 July, advancing in columns: one via Bayon and the other via Rambervillers.
+These two columns continued their advance, the first by Vaucouleurs, Joinville, Brienne-le-Château, Troyes, and Auxerre; the other by Neufchâteau, Chaumont, Bar-sur-Aube, Vendeuvre-sur-Barse, Bar-sur-Seine, and Châtillon.
+They halted at these points (Auxerre and Châtillon) on 18 July.
 On 21 July, the corps entered into cantonments between Montbard and Tonnerre.

-With the exception of a few sorties of little consequence, General Rapp remained very quiet in the Fortress of Strasbourg.
-The news of the capture of Paris by the British and Prussian troops led to a Suspension of Hostilities which was concluded on 24 July and extended to the Fortress of Strasbourg, Landau, La Petite-Pierre, Huningue, Sélestat, Lichtenberg, Phalsbourg, Neuf-Brisach and Belfort.
+With the exception of a few sorties of little consequence, General Rapp remained quiet in the fortress of Strasbourg.
+The news of the capture of Paris by the British and Prussian troops led to a suspension of hostilities; this was concluded on 24 July and extended to the fortresses of Strasbourg, Landau, La Petite-Pierre, Huningue, Sélestat, Lichtenberg, Phalsbourg, Neuf-Brisach, and Belfort.